Robust Recursive Fusion of Multiresolution Multispectral Images with Location-Aware Neural Networks: Model structure and parameters

 \subsection{Practical aspects of GVBKF application}

-Since the update scheme of the VKBF detailed in Appendix \ref{sec:VBKFdetilas} entails dependence between the parameters of the different variational posterior, these have to be updated sequentially in an iterative scheme until a stopping criterion is satisfied.
 The practical aspects of algorithm considered in this paper is the same as in \cite{li2020robust}.
 In this paper, we have two criteria.
 The first one is a threshold, measuring the change between two consecutive state estimates during iterations ($10\%$ relative difference in the experiments of this paper), while the second one is the maximum of the iteration amount ($20$ iterations in the experiments of this paper).